 - 3 garlic cloves

 - Preheat oven to 480F.
-Oil the pan (one used here is about 20 inches in diameter).
-Leave in oven to warm up.
+Oil the pan (a 20 inch diameter was used for this recipe).
+Leave in the oven to warm up.

 - Break the pie apart into smaller pieces, and layer into a serving bowl.
-After each layer add a couple of tsp of butter and a little bit of minced garlic.
+Top with sour cream and garlic.